DarkArtistry/roax-scout-deployment/docker-compose/README.md

 All of the configs assume the Ethereum JSON RPC is running at http://localhost:8545.

+For MEGA features, you'll also need:
+- Lighthouse beacon node endpoint for validator APIs
+- Wallet Connect project ID for the Smart Contract IDE

 In order to stop launched containers, run `docker-compose -f config_file.yml down`, replacing `config_file.yml` with the file name of the config which was previously launched.

-You can adjust BlockScout environment variables:
+You can adjust MEGA Blockscout environment variables:

-- for backend in `./envs/common-blockscout.env`
+- for backend in `./envs/common-blockscout.env` (includes validator API settings)
-- for frontend in `./envs/common-frontend.env`
+- for frontend in `./envs/common-frontend.env` (includes IDE and SDK settings)
 - for stats service in `./envs/common-stats.env`
 - for visualizer in `./envs/common-visualizer.env`
 - for user-ops-indexer in `./envs/common-user-ops-indexer.env`